MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dom.md

 **DOM Processing**

-DOM is expected to be run in batch.
+DOM will only run in batch.
 To configure the batch job for the DOM runs, please follow the below steps:

    1. Navigate to **Retail > Distributed order management > Batch processing > DOM processor job setup**